islomar/url-shortener-islomar/README.md

 URL shortener web application.
 Currently there is no user-friendly interface, you would need to use something like Postman for sending POSTs requests.

+# How to run it locally
+* You will need **Java 8** and **Maven** installed.
+* Execute `mvn clean package && java -jar target/url-shortener-1.0.0.jar`
+* You can access the application in [http://localhost:5000](http://localhost:5000)

 ## How to create a new shortened URL
-1. Send a POST request to [http://url-shortener-islomar.herokuapp.com](http://url-shortener-islomar.herokuapp.com), including in the body the URL that you want to shorten.
+1. Send a POST request to [http://url-shortener-islomar.herokuapp.com](http://url-shortener-islomar.herokuapp.com) (or [http://localhost:8080](http://localhost:8080) if you're running the web app locally), including in the body the URL that you want to shorten (e.g. `http://www.esailors.de`).
+You have several ways to do it:
+ * E.g. using a curl command like: `curl -isbX POST -d "http://www.king.com" -H "Content-Type:text/plain" http://localhost:8080`
+ * Another option is to use some kind of web browser addon like Postman.
 2. You will receive a plain text answer with the shortened URL.
 You can use it directly to be redirected to your original full URL.

+## How to use a shortened URL
+You have two options to check:
+* Either you introduce the shortened URL in a browser,
+* or, from CLI, type something like `curl -v localhost:8080/50784f51` and verify the 302 redirection and the shown location.

 ## Current restrictions
 * There is no database persistence, the shortened URLs are stored in-memory, so each time a new deployment/restart were done, everything gets lost.